ryanrodemoyer/git-evangelism/outline.md

       * Apply the fifth and third most recent commits from <branch-name> to the current branch.
          `git cherry-pick -x <branch-name>~4 <branch-name>~2`
       * Use the `--no-commit` flag to stage the changes instead of commit.
+* Command aliases
+   * Git allows you to store command shortcuts in your .gitconfig file to essentially function as shortcuts that you can use in Git Bash.
+      * `git config --global alias.adlog "log --all --decorate --oneline --graph"`

 ## Wrap Up
 * Random discussions or take-aways for follow up or simply so it is not lost.
 * Is Git case-sensitive?
    * The answer is, it depends.
 Depends on what you're doing.
 Filesystem related commands are case-insensitive on Windows as the Windows file system is case-insensitive.
 But referring to specific objects in Git (ex. branch name) can be case-sensitive.
 Goofy things can happen if you mix or do not respect letter casing.
 The recommendation is to always respect casing when using Git.
+* Git shows me a file is modified but that file should be ignored via .gitignore.
+What the heck?
+   * The file already exists in the repository and was added before .gitignore said to ignore.
+You'll need to manually remove that file from the repository and commit the removal.

 ## Appendix
 * TFS Painpoints